-Interestingly, there is not a major quantitative difference in the impact of layoffs, PPP, and PPP with a 25 percent payroll reduction.
-Layoffs perform slightly better than PPP and PPP with 25 percent payroll reduction performs slightly better than both of these.
-The main reason for these relatively small differences is that covering 41 percent of payroll (PPP) or saving on 66 percent of payroll (PPP with an additional 25 percent payroll reduction) should be contrasted with the alternative of laying off workers.
-The hardest hit firms, those that would be willing to lay off more than 66 percent of workers, will do so regardless under our assumptions.
-Firms that would want to layoff between 41 and 66 percent of workers will make different decisions under the two policies.
-Firms that would want to lay off fewer than 41 percent of workers are better off under PPP.
-Thus, PPP is a preferred option to layoffs for firms less suffering - it does provide an additional option and, thus, has to be beneficial, but its beneficial effect is not in the tail of the distribution.
-Finally, when compared to the Norwegian policy-based scenario, there is an additional option of receiving compensation for fixed costs.
-Table 2 shows that this option happens to effectively offset the advantage of PPP unless we allow for an additional payroll reduction.
+Interestingly, there is not a major quantitative difference in the impact of layoffs, PPP and PPP with a 25% payroll reduction.
+Layoffs perform slightly better than PPP and PPP with 25% payroll reduction performs slightly better than both of these.
+The main reason for these relatively small differences is that covering 41% of payroll (PPP) or saving on 66% of payroll (PPP with an additional 25% payroll reduction) should be contrasted with the alternative of laying off workers.
+The hardest hit firms, those that would be willing to lay off more than 66% of workers, will do so regardless under our assumptions.
+Firms that would want to layoff between 41% and 66% of workers will make different decisions under the two policies.
+Firms that would want to lay off fewer than 41% of workers are better off under PPP.
+Thus, PPP is a preferred option to layoffs for firms that are not the ones most suffering-it does provide an additional option and thus has to be beneficial, but its beneficial effect is not in the tail of the distribution.
+Finally, when compared to the Norwegian policy-based scenario, there is an additional option there of receiving compensation for fixed costs.
+Table 2 shows that this option happens to effectively offset the advantage of PPP unless we allow for